 Group litigation helps consumers seek justice when many people are affected by the same issue and the matter is not resolved to their satisfaction.
 The collective strength of this type of legal action often increases the chances of a favourable outcome and helps hold companies accountable.

 Whether you’ve been affected by a defective product, an unfair business practice, or a data breach, finding out if others are pursuing a claim for you to join is crucial.

-Join the Claim lists active group actions on its website, allowing you to explore cases that align with your circumstances.
-You can also sign up for updates to stay informed about new claims.
+At Join the Claim, we are not a law firm, but we do list active group actions on our website, allowing you to explore cases that align with your circumstances.
 If the action you want to join isn’t there, it might be worth contacting a consumer-rights law firm to start one.

 Once you’ve found a relevant claim, the next step is to determine your eligibility.
 This involves checking whether your circumstances match the criteria for the group action.
 For example, if you’re joining a group action related to a defective product, you may need to prove you purchased the product within a certain timeframe and experienced similar issues as other claimants.